-Yet, the RTX 3080 Ti is a very powerful card, using the RTX 3090 as a template and halving the VRAM for a more consumer-oriented card.
-And, though a 20GB version of the 3080 Ti is rumored to be on its way, the current iteration of the card will be able to run just about any game on the market at a 4K resolution at 60 fps.
+If, by chance, you’re able to get your hands on a RTX 3080 TI, you won’t be disappointed.
+It is a powerhouse, taking the RTX 3090 and halving the VRAM for a more consumer-oriented card.
+Though we’re expecting to also see a 20GB version of the 3080 Ti in the near future, this version of the card can easily run just about any game out there at a 4K resolution at 60 fps.
 Even in more normal times, it’s not the easiest GPU to recommend.
 It’s not that much more powerful compared to the RTX 3080 but it is much more expensive.

 Price and availability